leduftw/3-in-row/README.md

 # 3InRow
-Coursework project in Algorithms and Data Structures
+Coursework project in Algorithms and Data Structures.